Molecular Bonsai: Elucidating the design principles for engineering plant organ size

 Abstract

-Enhancements to crop morphology, such as the semi-dwarfing that helped drive the green revolution, are often driven by changes in gene dosage.
-These changes are challenging to translate across varieties and species, which slows the pace of crop improvement.
-Synthetic transcription factors (SynTFs) offer a rapid alternative to generate targeted alterations to gene dosage.
+Enhancements to crop morphology, such as the semi-dwarfing that helped drive the green revolution, are often driven by changes in gene expression.
+These are challenging to translate across species, which slows the rate of crop improvement.
+Synthetic transcription factors (SynTFs) offer a rapid alternative to generate targeted alterations to gene expression.
 However, the complexity of developmental pathways makes it unclear how to best apply them to predictably engineer morphology.
-In this work, we explore if mathematical modeling can guide SynTF-based expression modulation of genes in the signaling pathway of the phytohormone, gibberellin (GA), which is a central regulator of cell expansion, to elucidate the design principles for engineering organ size.
-We demonstrate that modulation of GA signaling gene expression can generate consistent dwarfing across tissues in both controlled and variable environments in the model plant Arabidopsis thaliana , and that the degree of dwarfing is dependent on the strength of regulation as predicted by modeling.
-We further validate the model’s predictive power by demonstrating its capacity to accurately predict the qualitative impacts of different regulatory architectures for both increasing and decreasing organ size.
-Finally, we show that these insights can be generalized for engineering organ size in the crop Solanum lycopersicum (tomato).
-This work creates a framework for predictable engineering of an agriculturally important trait, organ size, across tissues and plant species.
-It also serves as a proof-of-concept for how mathematical models can guide SynTF-based alterations in gene dosage to enable bottom-up design of plant phenotypes.
+In this work, we explore whether mathematical modeling can guide SynTF-based gene expression modulation to help elucidate the design principles of engineering organ size.
+We targeted genes in the phytohormone, gibberellin (GA), signaling pathway, which is a central regulator of cell expansion.
+We demonstrate that modulation of GA signaling gene expression can generate consistent dwarfing across tissues and environments in Arabidopsis thaliana , and that the degree of dwarfing is dependent on the strength of regulation, as predicted by modeling.
+We further validate the model’s predictive power by demonstrating its capacity to predict the qualitative impacts of different regulatory architectures for engineering organ size.
+Additionally, we develop expression parameterized models to quantitatively predict organ size and elucidate how temperature will affect growth.
+Finally, we show that these insights can be generalized for engineering organ size in tomato ( Solanum lycopersicum ).
+This work creates a framework for predictable engineering of an agriculturally important trait across tissues and plant species.
+It also serves as a proof-of-concept for how mathematical models can guide SynTF-based alterations in gene expression to enable bottom-up design of plant phenotypes.

 Significance Statement